everysum1/week2/ExerciseThree/theBookStore.md

 	(iii) If the title isn't found, alert the user that it wasn't found.

-2. Create a method, deleteBook, and put it on your testUser object.
+2. Create a method, deleteBook, and put it on your testUser object (Susan).

 	(i) deleteBook takes a string parameter, and checks it against the books in the user's cart.